 Toyota strikes deal with world's top supplier of electric car batteries

-[SYDNEY] Toyota Motor Corp agreed to buy batteries from Contemporary Amperex Technology Co Ltd as part of a broader partnership, the latest in a slew of tie-ups being forged as global carmakers race to secure stable supplies for electric vehicles.
+TOYOTA Motor Corp has agreed to buy batteries from Contemporary Amperex Technology Co Ltd (CATL) as part of a broader partnership, the latest in a slew of tie-ups being forged as global carmakers race to secure stable supplies for electric vehicles.

-The two companies are also discussing various topics ranging from the development of new technology to recycling, Toyota said in a statement Wednesday.
+The two companies are also discussing various topics ranging from the development of new technology to recycling, Toyota said in a statement on Wednesday.
 The agreement, flagged last month, is a boon for China's CATL, which competes with Toyota's partner Panasonic Corp for the industry lead.
-Terms of the accord weren't disclosed.
+Terms of the accord were not disclosed.

 "It is critical that Toyota partners with CATL in order to secure supplies of high quality, durable batteries," said Tatsuo Yoshida, an analyst at Sawakami Asset Management.
 "The partnership is a natural move in the electrification of cars."